StefanBauwens/Pacman/README.md

 # Pacman

-This is a schoolproject where we practiced the MVC principle and made use of Observers and Observables.
+This is a schoolproject where we practiced the MVC principle and made use of Observers and Observables. <br>
 It is made in C#, in Windows Forms.

 By Cindy Ho & Stefan Bauwens